sgeisler/clightning-plugin-api/README.md

 * Derive macros for `CmdOptions` and `RpcMethodParams` traits and maybe a custom `DeserializeOptional` trait for RPC methods with optional parameters
 * Human readable error reporting
+* Support for stable rust (currently nightly only)

 # Usage